Sleeve

 Singing", peculiar to Wales, where the harp plays a harmonized

-- or descant.
-The work was commissioned by Cymdeithas Cerdd Dant
+The work was commissioned by Cymdeithas Cerdd Dant Cymru (the Welsh

-Cymru (the Welsh Penillion Singing Society) as a test piece for
+Penillion Singing Society) as a test piece for its Festival in

 Gossiping

-young and old.
-It chatters and prattles, tut-tuts and yes-yesses;
+and old.
+It chatters and prattles, tut-tuts and yes-yesses; it

-it is loquacious but, I hope, not long-winded.
-The Welsh title
+is loquacious but, I hope, not long-winded.
+The Welsh title of

 had already used the harp as an obbligato instrument in Julius

-he scored the work with strings and recorders, Handel instructed
+scored the work with strings and recorders, Handel instructed the

 i Andante allegro